LBaaS/lbaas-api/lbaas-tenant-api.md

 ### 2.1 Overview
 The HP Cloud Load Balancer as a Service (LBaaS) set of APIs provide a RESTful interface for the creation and management of load balancers in the cloud.
-These can be used for a variety of purposes including load balancers for your external services as well as internal load balancing needs.
-The load balancing solution is meant to provide both load balancing and high availability.
-The LBaaS APIs are integrated within the HP Cloud ecosystem including integration with the HP Cloud identity management system and billing systems.
+Load balancers created can be used for a variety of purposes including load balancers for your external cloud hosted services as well as internal load balancing needs.
+The load balancing solution is meant to provide both load balancing and high availability in an industry standard manner.
+The LBaaS APIs defined are integrated within the HP Cloud API ecosystem including integration with the HP Cloud identity management system, billing and monitoring systems.

 ### 2.2 Conceptual/Logical Architecture View
-To use OpenStack Load Balancers API effectively, you should understand several key concepts.
+To use the HP Cloud Load Balancers API effectively, you should understand several key concepts.

 #### 2.2.1 Load Balancer
 A load balancer is a logical device.
-It is used to distribute workloads between multiple back-end systems or services called nodes, based on the criteria defined as part of its configuration.
+It is used to distribute workloads between multiple back-end systems or services called 'nodes', based on the criteria defined as part of its configuration.

 #### 2.2.2 Virtual IP
 A virtual IP is an Internet Protocol (IP) address configured on the load balancer for use by clients connecting to a service that is load balanced.
 Incoming connections and requests are distributed to back-end nodes based on the configuration of the load balancer.